zowe/zowe-explorer-vscode/docs/extenders/Error Handling.md

 ## Objectives

-By following this best practices, Zowe Explorer extenders will be able to provide a meaningful error message and help users identify the root cause of the problem quickly and easily.
+By following these best practices, Zowe Explorer extenders will be able to provide a meaningful error message and help users identify the root cause of a problem quickly and easily.

 We encourage extenders to use this guidance in order to: